almondtools/testrecorder/README.md

 - Write a class `YourConfig implements SnapshotConfig` and configure it
 - start your application with `-javaagent:testrecorder-jar-with-dependencies.jar=YourConfig com.almondtools.testrecorder.examples.FizzBuzz`

-Bugs
-====
-- equals of SerializedValue sub classes may loop infinitely because of recursive beans (solution is already implemented in GenericComparison)
-- separate class loaders for instrumented tests (junit executes all tests with the same system class loader such that a redefinition of a class causes errors)

 TODOs
 =====
 - More readable generated Tests